oneafter909/strawberryfilereorder/README.md

 # strawberry
-Strawberry is a software which will reorder the files inside a directory by their extension.
+Strawberry is a software which will reorder the files inside a directory by their extension It's very simple to use, you have to write this command:
-It's very simple to use, you have to write "python swb_release20200525.py [DIRECTORY TO REORDER]"
+<b>"python swb_release20200525.py [DIRECTORY TO REORDER]"</b>

+It works for Linux based OSs and macOS.